 Can I always get enough iron from my food?

 You can get iron from food.
 Depending on the type, it may not be absorbed well and it may not be sufficient to meet your requirements.
 There are two types of iron found in the diet, non-heme and heme.
-Non-heme iron is found in plants, nuts and legumes.
-This is absorbed at a much lower rate than heme iron, which is found in animal products such as meat, especially red meat.
+Non-heme iron found in plants, nuts and legumes.
+Absorbed at a much lower rate than heme iron.
+Heme iron found in animal products such as meat, especially red meat.
 Its important to remember that even if you are making a conscious effort to ingest more heme iron, by eating meat, other daily habits like drinking tea and coffee after your meals can reduce iron absorption and reduce your iron intake.

 Who might need to supplement their diet with an iron supplement?

-Monthly periods are the commonest cause of iron loss worldwide and research shows that women of childbearing age need 2-3 times more iron than men.
+Monthly periods are the most common cause of iron loss worldwide.
+Research shows that women of childbearing age need 2-3 times more iron than men.
 Amongst women who experience heavier periods, adequate daily iron intake is particularly important and may be difficult to achieve with diet alone.
 Although a vegetarian diet will be high in iron rich foods, these sources of iron are poorly absorbed.
-This may be coupled with other absorption obstacles such as phytates in whole-grains and legumes or tannins in tea and coffee.
+This may be coupled with other absorption obstacles.
 Which can bind iron and further reduce absorption.
 Iron is used by muscles to help produce energy.
 This explains why active exercisers, especially adults who enjoy endurance exercise to maintain energy and normal immunity.
 The main adverse effect of blood donation is iron loss.
 Blood donation experts often recommend a course of at least 30mg of daily iron for up to 6 months post donation.